 South Korea

-Adopting a child from South Korea
+Adopting a child from the Republic of Korea (South Korea)

 Who can adopt?